MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xf0--storage-miniport-error.md

     3 - SRB address
     4 - Timeout of the request

 4: Miniport failed to complete a request for a crypto operation.
+This can occur if it is trying to enable an encryption key on an ICE (Inline Crypto Engine) enabled UFS host.
     2 - Driver name unicode string address
     3 - The STOR_CRYPTO_OPERATION_TYPE for this failure, typically StorCryptoOperationInsertKey
     4 - Reserved